-This is a free look into one of the chapters in my upcoming course on online dating (get the free mini-version here).
+This is a free look into one of the chapters in my upcoming course on online dating (get the free report on messaging women to get dates here).
 This book is the complete collection of knowledge that I’ve learned on how to get more women using online dating.

 The Most Important Thing in Online Dating